things to do in Melaka

 Getting around Melaka

 Melaka is fairly compact so getting around by foot is no problem (70% of the major Melaka things to do and attractions are within 1km radius).
-Alternatively, or you could pay to take a sightseeing ride around the old town in one of the famous cartoon character trishaws – more on this later.

 To get to and from the Melaka bus station to your accommodation, and also to visit places a bit further out of town such as the floating mosque and the Melaka Skydeck you will most likely be needing a taxi.

-Download the Grab taxi app – they are widely used by both tourists and locals in Melaka, and their fares are really cheap!
+We recommened you download the Grab taxi app – they are widely used by both tourists and locals in Melaka, and their fares are really cheap!

 1. Jonker Street Weekend Night Market